batcholi/Archean_wiki/src/components/sensors/VehiclePhysicsSensor.md

 # Usage
 Once placed on your build, the sensor can be connected to a computer to retrieve information about the vehicle's physics.
 Here are the information you can retrieve:
 - Active Physics: Indicates whether the physics is active or not.
-- Mass: The mass of the vehicle in kg.
+- Mass: The mass of the vehicle.
-- Size (X,Y,Z): The bounding size of the vehicle in meters.
+- Size (X,Y,Z): The bounding size of the vehicle.
-- Center of Mass (X,Y,Z): The position of the center of mass relative to the sensor's position in meters.
+- Center of Mass (X,Y,Z): The position of the center of mass relative to the sensor's position.
-- G-force (X,Y,Z): The G-force relative to the sensor's position in G.
+- G-force (X,Y,Z): The G-force relative to the sensor's orientation.

 ### List of Outputs
 |Channel|Function|Value|